AlsoAsked/also-asked-api-specification/docs/search-history.md

 The response includes the page requested (the `page` property), the total number of searches (the `total` property), and the search requests themselves (the `results` property).

 The search requests in the `results` property include the properties outlined in the [**`Paginated Search Results`**](/docs/also-asked/6934661b082ae-paginated-search-results) schema.
 These are the same properties that are returned when making a search request, minus the `results` property.
-Details of these properties can be found in the [**Performing searches -> Search request results**](/docs/also-asked/fdmxb8iq84kmn-performing-searches#search-request-results) documentation.
+Details of these properties can be found in the [**Searching -> Search request results**](/docs/also-asked/fdmxb8iq84kmn-performing-searches#search-request-results) documentation.

 ### Try it out